JulianBreamGuitar.com

 June 1948, p.
 182-183

 Appleby brings up the problem of financing Julian Bream's education and establishing his career.
 He feels that it is the responsibility of music lovers in Britain to foster the talents of such a promising musician.
 Julian is nearly 15 and will be finishing school in a few months.
 He mentions the Julian Bream Fund and asks that people who love music of all kinds to consider donating to the fund.
+There is a possibility that Segovia might be willing to assist with Julian's musical education.

 Guitar Review